-Since ERT measurements have become the dominant tool in geoelectric research in the past decades, it is of crucial importance to maximize the information available when using them.
-There are actually significant efforts to find the best possible, so-called optimized configurations (Furman et al., 2003; Stummer et al. 2004; Wilkinson et al., 2006).
-The optimised configurations, e.g. the

-76 Stummer configuration (Stummer et al. 2004) - in contrast to the classical configuration approach - 77 may contain a series of very different arrays.
+Since ERT measurements have become the dominant tool in geoelectric research in the past decades, it is of crucial impor-tance to maximize the information available when using them.
+There are actually significant efforts to find the best possible, so-called optimized configurations (Furman Furman A., Ferré, and Warrick 2003; Stummer, Maurer and Green 2004; Wilkinson et al. 2006).
+The optimized configurations, e.g., the Stummer configuration (Stummer et al. 2004)-in contrast to the classical configuration approach-may contain a series of very different arrays.

-Stummer et al (2004) did not however include in the optimisation procedure γ -type arrays, and therefore not the γ{110} arrays.
+Stummer et al. (2004) did not however include in the optimization procedure γ -type arrays and therefore not the γ{11n} arrays.
 In the case of these arrays, the electrodes are positioned in an overlapping mode that is the current, and potential electrodes follow each other alternately (see Fig. 1).
-The large value of the k geometrical factor does not, however, inevitably refer to the field applicability of an array as shown by Szalai et al (2002) and Szalai et al (2004). k is namely the function of the homogeneous half-space value which has nothing to do with the potential due to the inhomogeneities which contain information important for us.
-If the γ{11n} arrays will prove to be useful, they have to be taken into account in all optimisation processes.
+The large value of the k geometrical factor does not, however, inevitably refer to the field applicability of an array as shown by Szalai et al. (2002) and Szalai et al. (2004). k is namely the function of the homogeneous half-space value that has nothing to do with the potential due to the inhomogeneity that contains information that is important for us.
+If the γ{11n} arrays will prove to be useful, they have to be taken into account in all optimization processes.

-In the last few years several other motivations accumulated to study the γ{11n} and γm{11n} configurations which will be discussed in the next section.
-First of all however the definition of the applied non-conventional arrays is given.
-The γ{11n} arrays are presented in Figure 1.
+In the last few years, several other motivations were accumulated to study the γ{11n} and γm{11n} configurations, which will be discussed in the next section.
+First, the definition of the applied non-conventional arrays is given.
+The γ{11n} arrays are presented in Fig. 1.
 A γm{11n} (mirrored γ{11n}) array contains a γ{11n} array and its pair, a γ{n11} array.
-These arrays are the same but they are orientated in opposite directions carrying out measurements.
-The γm{11n} configuration which consists of γm{11n} arrays creates two times more dense data set than the γ{11n} configuration in itself. $\gamma(m){11n}$ refers to both the γ{11n} and γm{11n} configurations.
+These arrays are the same, but they are orientated in opposite directions carrying out measurements.
+The γm{11n} configuration that consists of γm{11n} arrays creates a data set that is twice more dense than the γ{11n} configuration in itself. $\gamma(m){11n}$ refers to both the γ{11n} and γm{11n} configurations.

-94 MOTIVATIONS TO STUDY THE γ{11N} AND γm{11N} CONFIGURATIONS
+MOTIVATIONS TO STUDY THE γ{11N} AND γm{11N} CONFIGURATIONS